-We design, build, and test autonomous systems for a marine research vessel.
+We design, build, and test autonomous systems for dynamic maritime environments.

 Our Team